evan-buss/openbooks/README.md

 - I wrote this as an easier way to search and download books from irchighway.net.
 It handles all the extraction and data processing for you.
 You just have to click the book you want.
 Hopefully you find it much easier than the IRC interface.
 - It was also interesting to learn how the [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) and [DCC](https://en.wikipedia.org/wiki/Direct_Client-to-Client) protocols work and write custom implementations.

-## Technology
+## Stack

 - Backend
   - Golang
-  - Packr2 (bundle static assets in the go binary)
+  - Statik (bundle static assets in the go binary)
   - Archiver (extract files from archive)
   - gorilla/websocket (communication between backend and UI)
 - Frontend
   - React.js
+  - Redux / Redux Toolkit
-  - Ant Design Components
+  - Styled Components
+  - Evergreen UI